transcendtient/Prusa-Sketcher/README.md

 7. OpenSCAD *(2013.06)*

 The scripts in the main folder will likely get all your dependencies installed except the GIMP plugin.
 (Coming in next update)
+*The script does not install OpenSCAD from source correctly currently.
+You'll have to manually do it until I finish scripting the build.*

 PicToGCO
 ===========